Chainiran/Smart-Timetable/README.md

     USE `smart_timetable`;
     ```

 3.  **Create tables and insert data**: Execute the entire SQL script found in `api/database.sql`.
-This will create all the necessary tables and populate them with initial sample data.
+This will create all the necessary tables and populate them with initial sample data for a fully functional demo. **Note**: The `school_info` table is the single source of truth for school data.
+Any `schools` table is obsolete and can be safely removed from the schema.

 ### 2. Environment Variables Setup